nbcss/create-factory-controller/README.md

   - **Follow Demand Mode**: You cannot manually set request amount of the Passive mode gauge.
 Instead, the request amount is automatically set when connected gauges need the item for their craft, so you do not need to keep intermediate items in stock.
 Chain multiple passive mode gauges is also supported.
   - **Follow Demand and Order**: Beyond automatically set request amount, the recipe of the gauge would be added to Stock Keeper GUI to allow manually initialize production orders.
 You can also track ongoing production order in Stock Keeper now.
 - **Mod Compatibility**: The mod "replicate" a new gauge system, so it should not conflict with other gauge related mods, but also cannot receive other mod's modification unless implement dedicate support.
 The compatibility with following mods are supported:
-  - **Create: FluidLogistic**: Gauge recipe allows fluid if installed, you can right-click the gauge with a fluid container item on cursor to set fluid filter.
+  - **Create: FluidLogistic**: Gauge recipe allows fluid if installed, you can right-click the gauge with a fluid container item on cursor to set fluid filter, or drag from JEI/EMI.
   - **Repackaged**: Fluid Gauge is a supported component in Factory Controller.

 ## Dependencies